How to Create Strong Passwords: 7 Best Practices

 7 Best Practices for Creating Strong Passwords

-In today’s digital world, it seems that we have countless online accounts, which translates to countless passwords for these accounts.
+We all have more online accounts than we can remember, which translates to a seemingly endless list of passwords.
 These passwords are essential, as they protect our sensitive information from unauthorized access by cybercriminals.
-Due to the sensitivity of the information that our passwords protect, it is essential that we use best practices to create strong, unique passwords across our various accounts – particularly when you consider that, according to Verizon’s Data Breach Report, over 80% of data breaches are caused by stolen credentials.
+Due to the sensitivity of the information that our passwords protect, it is critical that we use best practices to create strong, unique passwords across our various accounts – particularly when we consider that, according to Verizon’s Data Breach Report, over 80% of data breaches are caused by stolen credentials.

 Here are our 7 most essential tips to creating strong passwords: